FamilyTreeNow is not the only site with your info

 “This is not something that should be happening and this doesn’t conform with our right to privacy and our expectation to privacy,” said Micek, global policy and legal counsel for Access Now, a global digital rights organization, and communications policy lecturer at Columbia University.

 It’s nearly impossible to wipe yourself from the internet, Sobel-Lojeski said.
-Directory information is only one small piece of what’s known as a digital footprint, a person’s overall presence on the internet.
-Social media posts, accounts for different services and software that track your internet habits all contribute.
+Directory information is only one small piece of what’s known as a digital footprint, or a person’s overall presence on the internet.
+Social media, accounts for various services and software that track your internet habits all contribute to that footprint.

 “There may be a concern that websites have landlines and address info but a lot of what consumers are posting is much more vital,” said Tom Donlea, marketing vice president for Seattle-based Whitepages Pro.